 - Unrealistic assumptions as the selling price of a product can’t be the same at different sales level and some fixed costs might vary with the output.

 - Sales can’t exactly be the same as to that of production.
 There can be some closing stock or wastage as well.

-- Businesses selling more than one product: It will be tough to analyze break even as apportioning of fixed cost among two products will be challenging one.
+- Businesses selling more than one product: It will be tough to analyze break-even as apportioning of fixed cost among two products will be a challenging one.

 - Variable product or services cost will not always remain the same.
 As the level of output will increase one’s bargaining power to procure material or service will also increase.

 - It is a planning aid and not a decision-making tool.

 - Break-even analysis tells us at what level an investment has to reach so that it can recover its initial outlay.

 - It is also considered as a measure for the margin of safety.